 PeopleKeep is a benefits-based software designed for small businesses with 50 employees or less.
 However, they do have a package for companies with more than 50 employees.

 Since the software only provides benefits administration services, it goes one step further in customizing that aspect.
 For example, the employee self-service portal lets employees buy and make their own benefit plans and packages based on the budget and options provided.

 That is why most users have praised the software for its user-friendliness and intuitiveness.
 It also has a built-in receipt upload option for third-party receipts.
 You also can integrate and sync other benefits providers and plans with the platform.

 The biggest disadvantage PeopleKeep currently has is that it has no mobile app and is only optimized for desktop browsers.

 But then again, the software is built for small companies that don’t have a lot of employees.
-Most HR-related processes and tasks can be taken care of in a few days and can be scheduled so they don’t require changes on-the-go.
+Most HR-related processes and tasks can be taken of in a few days and can be scheduled so they don’t require changes on-the-go.

 Tailor-made packages are provided upon request by contacting the sales team via the PeopleKeep website.

 Namely is an all-in-one HR software designed for small businesses with 50 or more employees.
 It has a dedicated benefits administration plugin that allows for complete control of all benefits management.

 The software also provides payroll, onboarding, performance management, talent management, and time tracking features.

 Namely is known to provide one of the biggest assortments of insurance providers and benefits from all over the US.
 You can choose your benefits from practically any provider and can change your provider with the click of a button.